vdyalex/vdyalex/README.md

 - Started software development in 2006 using PHP, Java, JavaScript, ColdFusion, MySQL, PostgreSQL, Delphi and Flash.
 - Learned Python and Perl in 2010 and firstly used Ruby in 2011.
-- Started with Node.js and NoSQL (MongoDB, CouchDB, Redis) in 2013.
+- Started with Node and NoSQL (MongoDB, CouchDB, Redis) in 2013.
 - In 2014, worked with front-end frameworks and mobile.
-- Improved front-end skills in 2016 with React, Angular 2, and Vue.js.
+- Improved front-end skills in 2016 with React, Angular 2, and Vue.
   Added React Native and started using Azure in 2017.
 - Became a Solutions Architect in 2018, focusing on AWS, DevOps and CI/CD.
 Used multiple types of high-availability databases and message queues, including time-series and graph, beyond creating scalable architectures.
 - In 2019, expanded expertise in AWS, GCP, Golang, Blockchain (Solidity, Smart Contracts), and Rust, creating a Blockchain ecosystem for trading cryptocoins.